GBRW TeamWorking for Nevada's Environment & Resources

 Board of Directors

-Larson Bill is Western Shoshone and lives in the Northeastern part of the Western Shoshone Treaty territory, along the Ruby Mountains.
+Board Chair Larson Bill is Western Shoshone and lives in the Northeastern part of the Western Shoshone Treaty territory, along the Ruby Mountains.
 Larson is a descendant of the Dosawee family, the traditional warrior lineage of the Western Shoshone.
-He is a long time leader and has served consecutively for over 25 years in an elected capacity in Elko, TeMoak, and South Fork as council member, chairman and vice-chairman.
-He has also served on the Inter-Tribal Council of Nevada, representing all 26 tribes in Nevada, in a Council position and as ITCN Secretary.
+He is a long time leader and has served consecutively for over 25 years in an elected capacity in Elko, TeMoak, and South Fork as council member, council chairman and vice-chairman.
+He also served on the Inter-Tribal Council of Nevada, representing all 26 tribes in Nevada, in a Council position and as ITCN Secretary.

-Mr. Bill is the former Vice-Chairman for Southfork and a Board member of the Rural Nevada Development Corporation and Great Basin Mine Watch.
+Mr. Bill is the former Vice-Chairman for Southfork and a Board member of the Rural Nevada Development Corporation and the Great Basin Mine Watch.
 Larson is the Community Planner for the Western Shoshone Defense Project.
 In that capacity, he serves as the lead organizer for community meetings and dialogues with corporate and government entities.
-Larson has been active in the defense of Western Shoshone rights for many years and has been a lead delegate on numerous National and International Summits in the U.S., Canada and Central America, the United Nations in New York, and to the U.S. Congress.
+Larson has been active in the defense of Western Shoshone rights for many years and has been a lead delegate on numerous National and International Summits in the U.S., Canada and Central America, the United Nations in New York, and to the U.S Congress.

 Glen Miller, Ph.D.